NG-NEST/ng-nest/lib/ng-nest/ui/dropdown/examples/en_US/default/trigger/readme.md

 ---
 order: 2
-label: '触发方式'
+label: 'Trigger'
 ---

-使用 `trigger` 来设置触发显示的方式。
+Use `trigger` to set the way the trigger display is displayed.